hypo69/hypo/docs/gemini/consultant/ru/endpoints/hypo69/small_talk_bot/header.md

 import sys
 import json
-from packaging.version import Version
+from packaging.version import Version from pathlib import Path from src.utils import jjson # Import jjson for JSON handling from src import gs

-from pathlib import Path
+# ...
-def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
+def set_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
     Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.

-    Args:
+    :param marker_files: Filenames or directory names to identify the project root.
-        marker_files (tuple): Filenames or directory names to identify the project root.
+    :type marker_files: tuple

-    Returns:
+    :return: Path to the root directory if found, otherwise the directory where the script is located.
-        Path: Path to the root directory if found, otherwise the directory where the script is located.
+    :rtype: Path
     """
     __root__:Path
     current_path:Path = Path(__file__).resolve().parent